 A swollen penis might be a symptom of priapism.
 This condition is a prolonged erection that continues without sexual stimulation.
 In some cases, it can happen after sexual stimulation has occurred.

 - an erection that lasts for more than four hours (without sexual stimulation)

 Call 911 or go to the nearest emergency room if you have an erection that’s painful, lasts longer than four hours, or any of the following apply:

 - You have sickle cell disease (a common cause).

 - You take intracavernosal drugs for erectile dysfunction.

 - You heavily use alcohol or drugs.

-Inflammation with swelling is the first symptom of Peyronie’s disease.
+Most Peyronie’s is first noticed as a bend or curvature with no other symptoms.
 Over time, the swelling can turn into a hard scar.